laurenashley/lightBnB/README.md

     └── userRoutes.js
 ```

+* `database` contains all of the database table schema and dummy data.
 * `public` contains all of the HTML, CSS, and client side JavaScript.
   * `index.html` is the entry point to the application.
 It's the only html page because this is a single page application.
   * `javascript` contains all of the client side javascript files.